martin-e91/swift-mge-network/README.md

 ## Installation

 Add this to your project using Swift Package Manager.
-In Xcode that is simply: 'File > Swift Packages > Add Package Dependency...', paste the link to this repo and you're done.
+In Xcode that is simply: 'File > Swift Packages > Add Package Dependency...', paste `https://martin-e91.github.io/swift-mge-network/` and you're done.

 ## Usage